Garrett-Productions/agileScrum_udemy/day1ReadMe.md

 - 2001
 4 Values and 12 Principles

+We are uncovering better ways to develop software

 1. Individuals and interactions
 - between team members, and between client and team, value the most
 - time estimate based on job
 2. Processes and Tools
 - working software > comprehensive documentation
+3. Customer collabpration over contract negotiation